IntersectMBO/cardano-node/README.md

 Detailed documentation in its attendant [README](app/genesis-tool/README.md).

-# Node demonstration
+# Shelley Testnet

-The demonstration starts up three nodes that are connected to each other and produce blocks according to the algorithm selected (e.g. "BFT").
+The `./scripts/shelley-testnet.sh` script starts up three nodes that are connected via TCP sockets to each other and produce blocks according to the algorithm selected (e.g. "BFT").
 The blocks are shared among the nodes and after verification integrated into a nodes ledger.
 The user can submit transactions to a node which includes them in its local mempool, and eventually in the next block it will create.